 Avoid working in bed.
 Working signals your brain to become active, interfering with your ability to go sleep.

 Avoid watching TV or being at your computer before going to bed because these things can stimulate your nervous system and keep you awake.
-Alternatives include listening to relaxing music while breathing deeply for 10 to 20 minutes or using self-hypnosis.
+If you must use your computer at night, download a program, such as f.lux, that that removes the simulating blue light from the computer screen.
+Alternatives to TV or a computer include listening to relaxing music while breathing deeply for 10 to 20 minutes or using self-hypnosis.

 Exercise every day to help relieve excess stress that can keep you awake.